A Design Sprint is a structured method of rapid improvement in the service sector. It can obviously be applied in the manufacturing sector.

 Day 1: Understand

-As always you have to start by defining the problem to be solved.
+As always, start by stating the problem to be solved.
 Easy?
-Not so much.
+Not really.
 Indeed, the problem is often a matter of point of view.
 You have to get the team members to agree on the problem to be solved.
-Even if the sponsor can influence the team, it is essential that the problem is defined by the team.
-I have already addressed the issue of intrinsic motivation in another article.
+Although the sponsor may guide the team, the definition of the problem belongs to the team.
+For the team to have the intrinsic motivation to solve the problem, they must define it on their own.

-A day seems a lot to you to define a problem?
+Does one day seem like a long time to define a problem?
 Once again, not so much.
-When defining the problem, the team begins to solve it.
+As they define the problem, the team begins to solve it.

 If I had an hour to solve a problem, I would spend fifty five minutes defining the problem and only five minutes to find the solution.Albert Einstein (1879-1955), German, Swiss and American theorist physicist